Ramasela/BrightLearn-Research-Assignment-1/README.md

 Foundations of Data Analytics and Data Science

-This is a research assisgnment about the foundations of Data Analytics and Data Science
+This is a Research Assisgnment about the foundations of Data Analytics and Data Science